dida-do/GeoGrapher/README.md

 ## Downloading images (basic usage)

-One can download either Sentinel-2 or JAXA DEM data.
+Currently suported data sources are Sentinel-2 or JAXA (DEM data).
 Easily extendable to other data sources.

     assoc.download_imgs(
         polygon_names=optional_list_of_polygon_names_you_want_to_download_imgs_for,